Research project ZellNetz2050

 Sponsored by the Federal Ministry for Economic Affairs and Climate Action

-ZellNetz2050 startet on May 1st, 2019, and is scheduled to be completed on December 31st, 2022.
+ZellNetz2050 startet on May 1st, 2019, and was completed on December 31st, 2022.

+At TU Kaiserslautern, the project was supervised by the Chair for Energy Systems and Energy Management.
 For all questions and inquiries, please contact Felix Flatter.

 Project overview